Early Retirement Withdrawals: 5 Ways to Take Penalty-Free Distributions from Your Retirement Accounts BEFORE You Turn 59.5

 There are two main kinds of retirement accounts: traditional and Roth.

-- With a traditional 401(k) or IRA, your contributions are PRE-tax, taking a deduction on the amount contributed.
+• With a traditional 401(k) or IRA, your contributions are typically made with PRE-tax dollars, taking a deduction on the amount contributed.
+(Note: The deduction for a Traditional IRA is not guaranteed as it depends on income limits and whether you’re covered by a workplace retirement plan).
 Earnings grow tax-deferred.
 However, you are subject to taxation on withdrawal, regardless if it was contributed or appreciated dollars.

 If you are planning an early retirement, it may behoove you to plan early (at least five years early) and convert funds that can be withdrawn.